 Mid-afternoon we continue our journey south to Canterbury, following the route taken by Chaucer’s ‘Wife of Bath’ and her fellow travellers.
 Leisure and relaxation after your trip is followed by an orientation lecture at your hotel.
 The remainder of the evening is at leisure.
 (Overnight Canterbury)

 - Morning Literary walking tour including Canterbury Cathedral

 - Evening Welcome Meal

 Canterbury, founded in Roman times, is rich with associations of Chaucer, Marlowe, Dickens, Somerset Maugham and even Rupert Bear.
 We commence the day with a walking tour through the literary places of Canterbury, including a guided tour of Canterbury Cathedral.

 The afternoon is free for you to explore Canterbury at your leisure.
 You might like to visit the ancient Abbey, float down the river Stour on a boat, or explore the historic High Street.
-This evening we shall enjoy a performance by Teresa Gallagher (to be confirmed), followed by a welcome dinner at a local restaurant.
+This evening we shall enjoy a performance by Michael and Dee Bartlett, followed by a welcome dinner at the hotel.
 (Overnight Canterbury) BD

 Day 3: Friday 31 May, Canterbury – Charleston – Sissinghurst – Canterbury